ArNeo-VR/EDVA/README.md

 Sharing VoiceAttack (VA) commands as text file and as a single profile release (.vap) file.
 This profile has commands, plugins and soundfiles for the game Elite Dangerous (E:D).

+# NOTE !! plug-n-pray, it needs some work to get it going!!
+Some applications and third party plugins are required and need to be installed manualy.

 [VoiceAttack Commands & Apps (Plugins](#voice-attack) (EDVA | EDBinds, Route-plugins, Other)
 [VoiceAttack Locations](#locations-for-appsplugins-and-sounds-folders) V:A Apps and Sounds folder locations